I Am Australian

 "I Am Australian" (or "We Are Australian") is a popular Australian song written in 1987 by Bruce Woodley of the Seekers and Dobe Newton of the Bushwackers.
 Its lyrics are filled with many historic and cultural references, such as to the "digger", Albert Namatjira and Ned Kelly, among others.
-Its popularity has made it one of a number of Australian patriotic songs considered as alternatives to the current national anthem, "Advance Australia Fair".
-It is commonly taught in primary schools.
+Its popularity has made it one of a number of Australian patriotic songs considered as alternatives to the national anthem, "Advance Australia Fair".
 In the years since the song's release, there have been calls for it to become Australia's national anthem, notably in 2011 by former Victorian Premier Jeff Kennett.

 First release

 The song was first released as the final track on Bruce Woodley's 1987 double album Roaring Days/I Am Australian, with vocals by Woodley and his daughter Claire.

 Festivities

 "I Am Australian" is popular at celebrations such as Australia Day and New Year's Day.

 It is often sung by Australian fans at sporting events.
 It was sung by the Seekers at the 1994 AFL Grand Final.

 It was often played at citizenship ceremonies from 2008 until 2012 when the Copyright Tribunal ruled that this was a copyright infringement and ordered the Federal Government to pay Bruce Woodley $149,743.34 in compensation.

 It was one of the final numbers performed at the 2016 Royal Edinburgh Military Tattoo hosted at Marvel Stadium (previously Etihad Stadium at the time) in Melbourne.
 It was sung primarily by Australian military personnel with backing vocals and musical accompaniment by the combined acts of the Tattoo.

 Spectators seated in the public gallery of the Australian House of Representatives erupted into applause and sang part of "I am Australian" when Parliament voted on and legalised same-sex marriage on 7 December 2017.